table of contents

 drinkables st:drink fl:X fl:Y

-Theoretically with the twofold suffix stripping needs only the square root of the number of suffix rules, compared with a Hunspell implementation.
-In our practice, we could have elaborated the Hungarian inflectional morphology with twofold suffix stripping.
+In theory, twofold suffix stripping requires only the square root of the number of suffix rules compared with a one-level Hunspell implementation.
+In practice, this is what made it possible to elaborate the Hungarian inflectional morphology with twofold suffix stripping.

 Extended affix classes¶

 Hunspell can handle more than 65000 affix classes.
-There are three new syntax for giving flags in affix and dictionary files.
+There are three new syntaxes for specifying flags in affix and dictionary files.

 FLAG long command sets 2-character flags: